wkorando/spring-boot-cloud-native-workshop/README.md

 	```
 	ibmcloud ks cluster ls
 	```
-	In the output, under State if it shows as `running`, you are good to continue the next step in the workshop.
+	In the output, under State if it shows as `normal`, you are good to continue the next step in the workshop.
 If `pending` is still showing wait a few moments and run the command again.
 If a different state is showing, then seek assistance from someone running the workshop.

 	```
 	OK